giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 The project was developed by Giovanni Maggi and Louis Denart, master candidates in the Digital, New technologies and Public Policy specialisation of the Sciences Po School of Public Affairs.

-Here below you can find a summary of our findings
+Here we present a summary of our findings.

+## Context of the Study

+On September 26th 2022, at around 2am, the Nord Stream 2  pipeline connecting Russia to Germany underwent an explosion which resulted in the failure of the system.
+Around seven hours later, its sister pipeline Nord Stream 1 underwent the same problems.